 It's extremely fine—you could conceivably dress a slot of an .013" string with it—but its diamond coated surface clogs a bit too easily on most materials, except...pearl!
 And it's flexible.
 If you bend it, you can straighten it.
 Hallelujah.
 (I do slots in pearl nuts with this—and water.)

 The cant saw file was originally intended for sharpening "M" type hand saws.
-The good size is 8", with a 5-1/2" cutting surface.
+The good size is 6".

 They are a little hard to find, but worth the search.
-Nicholson still makes them.
+Nicholson still makes them, but the best is finding new-old stock in Nicholson or Symonds.
 They are incredibly useful in two ways: